-The Heritage Strategy 2013-2017 (2.13 MB), adopted by Council on 25 March 2014, provides a strategic framework to guide Council’s management of heritage matters over the next four years.
+The Heritage Strategy 2013-2017 (pdf), adopted by Council on 25 March 2014, provides a strategic framework to guide Council’s management of heritage matters over the next four years.

 Newcastle Heritage Policy

-The Newcastle Heritage Policy (106 KB), adopted by Council on 25 June 2013, provides a statement of commitment to the principles of best practice heritage management, and underpins the identification, preservation, conservation, celebration and promotion of the City's rich cultural heritage.
+The Newcastle Heritage Policy (pdf), adopted by Council on 25 June 2013, provides a statement of commitment to the principles of best practice heritage management, and underpins the identification, preservation, conservation, celebration and promotion of the City's rich cultural heritage.